ABC11 Match Madness

 Q: How old do you have to be to register?

-A: You must be between the ages of 18-44 to registry at this event.
+A: You must be between the ages of 18-44 to register at this event.

 Q: What is registration like?